w3shaman/jquery-coolfieldset/README.md

 http://stuff.w3shaman.com/jquery-plugins/coolfieldset/

 # Credits
-Thanks to Mitch Kuppinger, Jason, and SiZiOUS who made the improvement for this plugin.
+Thanks to Mitch Kuppinger, Jason, and SiZiOUS who made the improvement for this plugin far before this plugin is published to GitHub.